KevinJia1212/MOTS_Tools/README.md

 # MOTS_Tools
-data visualization and evaluation tools for multi-object tracking and segmentation(MOTS) task
+Data visualization and evaluation tools for multi-object tracking and segmentation(MOTS) task.

 This code can show the images and annotations of the MOTS dataset, which is published by Prof.Dr.Bastian Leibe of RWTH-AACHEN university at https://www.vision.rwth-aachen.de/page/mots, and thier project link is https://github.com/VisualComputingInstitute/TrackR-CNN